Odyssey of the Seas Guide & ReviewIn:

-Odyssey of the Seas debuted in 2021 after a few delays due to the Covid-19 pandemic, but her arrival was met with a great deal of enthusiasm as the ship brought with it some really exciting new offerings onboard.
+Odyssey of the Seas debuted in 2021, and her arrival was met with a great deal of enthusiasm as the ship brought with it some really exciting new offerings onboard.

 Royal Caribbean designed Odyssey of the Seas with different areas of focus, and unlike other Quantum Class ships, she has some noticeable additions.
 If you have been on Anthem of the Seas or Ovation of the Seas, you may notice changes the cruise line made to the layout of the ship.

 Let's focus on the major areas of the ship to get a better sense of what is onboard:

 If you are concerned about crowds, Royal Caribbean designed the ship with enough to do so that there will be enough going on to draw guests away from always wanting to be in the same area.
 Odyssey has many of her best things to do in the front or aft of the ship, which helps with crowd management.